bob-the-dyer/vertx-lux-webinar/README.md

  - verticle-deploy
  - bus-tail story_topic
  - custom commands

 Remote JMX doesn't work (jconsole, visualvm) until a lot of options are added

+    Running vert.x from command line vertx run ru/spb/luxoft/webinar/bnb/producer.groovy -cp consumer-0.1.jar:producer-0.1.jar:web-0.1.jar:cluster.xml -ha -cluster -cluster-host 10.0.1.2

+Custom cluster.xml is an override for hazelcast default config in order to use proper network interface as there could be several and hazelcast can choose any.